There are several ways to install ejabberd Community Server:

 - OpenSSL 1.0.0 or higher, for STARTTLS, SASL and SSL encryption.

-- Zlib 1.2.3 or higher, for Stream Compression support (
+- Zlib 1.2.3 or higher.
+Optional.
+For Zlib Stream Compression

-- ImageMagick’s Convert program.
+- ImageMagick’s Convert program and Ghostscript fonts.
 Optional.
 For CAPTCHA challenges.
-See section captcha.

 Alternatively, the latest development source code can be retrieved from the Git repository using the commands: